It might. Eating more whole-grain foods on a regular basis might help reduce the risk of developing high blood pressure (hypertension).

-- Aiding in weight control, since whole-grain foods can make you feel full longer
+- Helping manage weight, since whole-grain foods can make you feel full longer

-- Increasing your intake of potassium, which is linked to lower blood pressure
+- Increasing potassium level, which is linked to lower blood pressure

 The Dietary Approaches to Stop Hypertension (DASH) diet and the Mediterranean diet both recommend including whole grains as part of a healthy diet.